toddaustin07/MQTT_SmartApp/README.md

 ```
 node smartapp.js
 ```
-- You should see a couple console log messages indicating that MQTT is not yet configured, and the SmartApp is listening on port 8083.
+- You should see a console log message indicating the SmartApp is listening on port 8083 (or whatever you are using).
-- Once you have completed configuring the SmartApp in the mobile app (outlined below), you will see additional console log messages from the nodeJS application indicating if it successfully connected to the MQTT Broker.
+- Once you complete installing & configuring the SmartApp in the mobile app (outlined below), you will see additional console log messages from the nodeJS application indicating if it successfully connected to the MQTT Broker.
 And then additional messages will be logged whenever SmartThing device state changes are received and forwarded to MQTT.

-### Install the new smartapp in your SmartThings mobile app
+### Install the new SmartApp in your SmartThings mobile app
 - Go to the Automations page in the mobile app
 - Tap on the '+' in the upper right and select *Add routine*
 - Tap the *Discover* tab
 - Scroll down the list of SmartApps until you see one with the name you chose in the Developer Workspace
   - You may see duplicate entries (this is a bug in SmartThings).
 Usually the one that actually works is the one *missing* the description.
+  - If you don't find your SmartApp listed, make sure you have developer mode enabled (in SmartThings mobile app settings), and that you completed the Developer Workspace project steps outlined earlier.
 - Tap your SmartApp
-- You now should see activity on your ngrok Inspect page, as well as console log messages from your SmartApp on your server
+- You now should see activity on your ngrok Inspect page, as well as console log messages from your nodeJS SmartApp on your server indicating POST messages received
-- Once the SmartApp is 'installed' in your mobile app, it should be listed whenever you go to the *Automations* page and expand the *SmartApps* twisty.
+- Once the SmartApp is 'installed' in your mobile app (after configuring for the first time - see below), it should be listed whenever you go to the *Automations* page and expand the *SmartApps* twisty.
 #### Configuration
 - When you open the MQTT smartapp in your mobile app, you will be taken to the main configuration page where you can rename the SmartApp and navigate to the Configuration options.
 - There are two main parts of configuration: (1) MQTT settings and (2) Device selection by capability